 Born in the digital age, they were brought up on smartphones and social media.
 They want services to be as personalized as possible, even better when recommended by an influencer.

 Seventy-five percent of them say that the smartphone is their go-to tool for making purchases and enjoying content.
 Oh, and they're renowned for their lack of patience and highly impulsive behavior.
 Do you feel you can picture this person now?
-Go ahead and give them a name, age, a hobby and a job and you’ll have created your first user persona
+Go ahead and give them a name, age, a hobby and a job and you’ll have created your first user persona.

 What was the point of constructing the descriptive profile of a Netflix subscriber?
 This is the first step to finding out who you’re dealing with, and therefore communicating your service in the best possible way.
 For instance, Netflix knows that when it deals with this audience it needs to tailor its communication and ensure they can watch their favorite TV series or shows without interruption!
-Not much to ask!
+Not much to ask! - Market

 In which market category are your products bought?